rudderlabs/rudderstack-docs/destinations/webhooks.md

 * Choose a source to which you would like to add your webhook endpoint as a destination.

 {% hint style="info" %}
-Please follow our guide on [How to Add a Source and Destination in RudderStack](https://docs.rudderstack.com/how-to-guides/adding-source-and-destination-rudderstack) to add a source and destination in RudderStack.
+Follow our guide on [**How to Add a Source and Destination in RudderStack**](https://docs.rudderstack.com/how-to-guides/adding-source-and-destination-rudderstack) to add a source and destination in RudderStack.
 {% endhint %}

 * Select the destination as **Webhook** to your source.
 Give your destination a name and then click on **Next**.

-* Next, in the **Connection Settings**, ****fill all the fields with the relevant information and click **Next**
+* Next, in the **Connection Settings** page, enter the relevant connection information and click on **Next**

 ![](../.gitbook/assets/screenshot-2020-08-24-at-10.24.37-am.png)

+The settings are:

-* **Webhook URL:** This is the endpoint where [RudderStack](https://github.com/rudderlabs/rudder-server) will send the events.
+* **Webhook URL:** This is the endpoint where [**RudderStack**](https://github.com/rudderlabs/rudder-server) will send the events.
 Both `http` and `https` are supported.
-For `https` , the **TLS cert** needs to be **valid** for successful event delivery.
+For `https`, the **TLS cert** needs to be **valid** for a successful event delivery.

 * **URL Method:** This is the HTTP method of the request that would be sent to the configured endpoint.
-Supported methods - `POST` and `GET`.
-The default method is `POST`.
+Supported methods are `POST` and `GET`.
+By default, the `POST` method is used.

-* **Headers:** Add custom headers for your events, these headers will be added to the request made from [RudderStack](https://github.com/rudderlabs/rudder-server) to your webhook.
-It by default adds the following headers for a `POST` request:
+* **Headers:** Add custom headers for your events via this option.
+These headers will be added to the request made from RudderStack to your webhook.
+By default, RudderStack adds the following headers for a `POST` request:

 |   Key | Value |
 | :--- | :--- |
 | `User-Agent` | `RudderLabs` |
 | `Content-Type` | `application/json` |

+{% hint style="info" %}
+RudderStack also supports adding a dynamic header for your events through user transformation.
+For more information, refer to our
+[**open-source transformer code**](https://github.com/rudderlabs/rudder-transformer/blob/5859c11d15abf779fd70a2fa45de1d754ef50e60/v0/destinations/webhook/transform.js#L53) in our GitHub repo.
+{% endhint %}

+{% hint style="info" %}
+You can also add a dynamic path to your base URL.
+For more information on how to do this, refer to our [**open-source transformer code**](https://github.com/rudderlabs/rudder-transformer/blob/5859c11d15abf779fd70a2fa45de1d754ef50e60/v0/destinations/webhook/transform.js#L88) in our GitHub repo.
+{% endhint %}

 ## Identify

 The `identify` call is used to associate a user to their actions.
-Apart from capturing a unique user ID, you can also send optional traits associated with that user, such as name, email, IP address, etc using RudderStack SDKs.
+Apart from capturing a unique user ID, you can also send optional traits associated with that user, such as name, email, IP address, etc. using the RudderStack SDKs.

 A sample `identify` payload is as shown: